chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch (compiled).md

 	- Heart is ruined, Raya gets trauma from losing her dad and tribe
 - ⇵9 years – World goes downhill
 - 9AS
-	- Raya infiltrates Namaari (both 21yo) in Fang to steal the Scroll Map and starts finding Sisu
+	- Raya infiltrates Namaari (both now 21yo) in Fang to steal the Scroll Map and starts finding Sisu
 - ⇵ 6 years – Raya tracks down every river’s end
-- 15AS – The present, all take place within this year
+- 15AS – The present, the story takes place within this year

 ### Present Story

+- Episode 1
 	- Raya (27yo) runs into Tail nomads
+- Episode 2
 	- ⇵2 weeks
 	- Raya brings back Sisu at the last river’s end
 	- ⇵??
 	- Raya and Sisu obtain Tail’s Gem artefact, against Namaari’s squad
 	- Raya and Sisu sail with Boun in the Steamboat
 	- That night, Raya misjudges Boun
-	- ⇵2 days
+		- ⇵2 days (as shown in a prologue from Episode 3)
-	- Namaari’s squad makes camp and talks about Khaan
+		- Namaari’s squad makes camp and introduce Khaan
+- Episode 3
 	- ⇵7 days
 	- Steamboat arrives at Talon
 	- Namaari’s squad also arrived at Fang

+###### End of Preface

-# RAYA E1 - Kumandra
+# RAYA E1 - Kumandra Divided

-## Episode 1 - Kumandra Divided

-> Theme: The untrusting world of Kumandra - Past, Present, Future
+> Theme: The Zero-Sum World of Kumandra - Past, Present, Future

+## Planning Notes

 ### Narrative sequence vs chronological sequence

 - The X-Men Days of Future Past movie alternates between the characters/plot in the past (1980's) and the dystopian future (2100's), so that one time continuity is actively changing the outcome of the other time continuity — the two continuities are happening in parallel
-	- That's one aspect of the storytelling effect I want to have with this cutting-back-and-forth style of Episode 1
+	- That's one aspect of the non-linear storytelling effect I want to have with this cutting-back-and-forth style in Episode 1
 - The present-day Kumandra is so bleak — and in a sense, the past events already happened and caused the fallout
 	- We slowly reveal the extent of the fallout according to past events
-- And yet, during the scenes set in the past, it's *almost* as if the fallout could've been prevented, especially as present-continuity-Raya exhibits the distrust that saves her in the present, and it would've saved her in the past
+- And yet, during the scenes set in the past, it's *almost* as if the fallout could've been prevented, especially as present-continuity-Raya exhibits the distrust that saves her in the present, and it would've definitely saved her in the past
 	- It’s revealed at one point in the episode that present!Raya's sword was originally her father's, *narratively while* her father was still championing his cooperation ideals (as shown in the past).
 This causes the audience to wonder — what happened in between?
 	- Present!Raya says she was betrayed, narratively sequenced in the episode for the audience, before past-Raya got betrayed
 	- It's mentioned in the present that Heart is in ruins, and that’s narratively arranged right before Namaari’s betrayal in the past